SrivastavaLab-ICL/PPMS/README.md

 (1) Quality control and select cells for further analysis

 Seurat allows exploration of QC metrics and cell filtering based on user-defined criteria.
-Noramlly, you can consider:
+Noramlly, we consider:

-*The number of unique genes detected in each cell (Low-quality cells or empty droplets will often have very few genes; Cell doublets or multiplets may exhibit an aberrantly high gene count)
+***The number of unique genes detected in each cell*** (Low-quality cells or empty droplets will often have very few genes; Cell doublets or multiplets may exhibit an aberrantly high gene count)

-*The total number of molecules detected within a cell (correlates strongly with unique genes)
+***The total number of molecules detected within a cell*** (correlates strongly with unique genes)

-*The percentage of reads that map to the mitochondrial genome (Low-quality / dying cells often exhibit extensive mitochondrial contamination)
+***The percentage of reads that map to the mitochondrial genome*** (Low-quality / dying cells often exhibit extensive mitochondrial contamination)

 We calculate mitochondrial QC metrics with the PercentageFeatureSet() function, which calculates the percentage of counts originating from a set of features